You don't have to accept severe period pain or heavy bleeding. Join the "Just a Period" campaign

 The Whiley Family

-Our first fund will focus on menstrual health
+Our first fund is focussing on menstrual health

 • 49% of girls have missed a day of school because of their period.